 What is the currency of Tuvalu?
-The Short answer is that Tuvalu uses the Australian dollar as its legal tender.
+The short answer is that Tuvalu uses the Australian dollar as its legal tender.
 There are though still a few points of interest when it comes to dealing with currency in Tuvalu.

 The Tuvalu Dollar

-In fact the Australian dollar isn’t the actual official currency of Tuvalu, the official currency is the Tuvalu Dollar – currency code TVD.
+In fact the Australian dollar isn’t the actual official currency of Tuvalu, the official currency is the Tuvalu dollar – currency code TVD.

 Previous currencies of Tuvalu

-During British colonial times Pounds Sterling were used and during the American occupation of the islands during World War 2 the US Dollar was the currency of Tuvalu.
+During British colonial times, pounds sterling were used and during the American occupation of the islands during World War 2 the US Dollar was the currency of Tuvalu.

-Tuvalu makes its own coins and these freely float with Australian coins.
+Tuvalu makes its own coins and these circulate freely with Australian coins.
 Much like the coins of the Sterling Zone (such as Gibraltar) these are technically not legal tender in Australia, but few people would likely refuse them in Oz.

 The one dollar coin is particularly cool and has a turtle on the reverse of it.

-Are there any ATM’s in Tuvalu?
+Are there any ATMs in Tuvalu?